Lorryia formosa

 Lorryia formosa, commonly known as the yellow mite or the citrus yellow mite, is a species of acariform mite.
-They are in the subfamily Tydeinae of the family Tydeidae.
+They are in the subfamily Tydeinae belonging to the family Tydeidae.
 Commonly found on the foliage of citrus trees around the world, Lorryia formosa also associates with a variety of other plant types.
 The life cycle includes six discrete stages of development, and the lifespan averages about 37 days.
 The females of the species use an asexual form of reproduction where the growth and development of embryos occurs without fertilization by a male, a process called thelytoky.

 Taxonomy

 Lorryia formosa, originally found in Morocco, was first described by Cooreman in 1958.
 In his 1980 revision of the family Tydeidae, H.M.
 André synonymized the genus Lorryia with Tydeus, and Lorryia formosa became Tydeus formosus.
 André based his revision on the similarities of the chaetotaxy, especially on the legs, but ignored body ornamentation, which is a major character used by other authors.
 In 1998, Kazmierski revised the Tydeinae subfamily, this time using ornamentation and other features, and reestablished the genus Lorryia.